 Time Value of Money (Treasury Examples)

-You're offered $1,000 today or $1,000 in five years.
-Every rational investor takes the immediate payment (because money available now can be invested to grow, while delayed money incurs opportunity cost).
-At a 4% Treasury yield (current 10-year rate), that $1,000 today compounds to $1,217 in five years—a $217 advantage over waiting.1 The practical antidote: understand present value and future value mechanics (the foundation of all investment decisions, from bond pricing to retirement planning).
+Would you rather have $1,000 today or $1,000 in five years?
+Every rational investor takes the cash now.
+At the current 10-year Treasury yield of 4.12%, that $1,000 compounds to $1,217 over five years -- a $217 advantage over waiting.1 This isn't trivia.
+Present value and future value mechanics underpin every investment decision, from bond pricing to retirement planning.

 The Two Pillars of TVM (Opportunity Cost and Inflation)

-Time value of money (TVM) rests on two principles that make today's dollar worth more than tomorrow's:
+Time value of money rests on two forces that make today's dollar worth more than tomorrow's.

-Inflation risk → Future purchasing power is uncertain (inflation erodes the real value of fixed nominal payments). $1,000 received in 20 years at 3% inflation buys only $554 worth of today's goods.3 Receiving money sooner locks in current purchasing power.
+Inflation risk means future purchasing power is uncertain.
+At 3% inflation, $1,000 received in 20 years buys only $554 worth of today's goods.3 Receiving money sooner locks in current purchasing power.

 Future Value Formula (What $1 Today Becomes)

-Future value (FV) answers: "If I invest this amount today, what will it grow to?"
-The formula: FV = PV × (1 + r)^n, where PV = present value (today's amount), r = annual return rate, n = number of years.
+Future value answers: "If I invest this amount today, what will it grow to?"
+The formula: FV = PV x (1 + r)^n, where PV is today's amount, r is the annual return rate, and n is the number of years.

 Compounding Frequency (Annual vs Monthly)